sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhaktisampradAyaH/bhaktisampradAyasambaddhapustakAni/bhaktakusumAnjaliH.md

 sought blessings from the Guru and got thosetreasures, and they were urged to found the cityas the capital of an empire.

- The above story is pieced together for the firsttime from the data of the [*Rajakalanirnaya*](# "Madras Oriental Mss.
-No 12772.")****ofVidyaranya and the [Chronicles](# "Elliot and Dowson: Vol. III. pp. 245, 246, 614.") of Barni and IbnBatuta, and of [Nuniz](# "Sewell: A Forgotton Empire, pp. 293—295.").
+ The above story is pieced together for the firsttime from the data of the *Rajakalanirnaya*[^1]****ofVidyaranya and the Chronicles[^2] of Barni and IbnBatuta, and of Nuniz[^3].
 The Rajah of Kampili"fled for shelter to a fortress called Crynamatawhich was by the bank of the river and containedmuch provision and water."
 Five thousand mensecreted the property here.
 Sewell has consideredit possible that the first syllable represents the wordSri.
-I identify Crynamata with Srnga Matha.I also restore *Kampili* from Kambala of Barni'sprinted text, as Elliot has noted that the Mss. have*Kambila* which is Ibn Batuta's spelling for Kampili.The name of the Kampili Rajah is [Ramanatha](# "The Mysore Archaeological Survey Report wonders who this Ramanatha was!"),according to Nuniz and *Raja Paddhati*.
+I identify Crynamata with Srnga Matha.I also restore *Kampili* from Kambala of Barni'sprinted text, as Elliot has noted that the Mss. have*Kambila* which is Ibn Batuta's spelling for Kampili.The name of the Kampili Rajah is Ramanatha[^4],according to Nuniz and *Raja Paddhati*.
 He wascanonised and his is the Samadhi temple at Sringerinear that of Vidya Sankara.
 The event belongsto the year 1336.
 Vijayanagar was founded, andHarihara crowned on the 7th May 1337**¹**

+[^1]: "Madras Oriental Mss.
+No 12772."

+[^2]: "Elliot and Dowson: Vol. III. pp. 245, 246, 614."

+[^3]: "Sewell: A Forgotton Empire, pp. 293—295."

+[^4]: "The Mysore Archaeological Survey Report wonders who this Ramanatha was!"

 **![](../books_images/U-IMG-1734184455line.jpg)**